Effective Dreamcast Go

 println("Debug:", value)

-7. Large Assets Bypass GC
+7. Large Assets Bypass the GC Heap

 texture := make([]byte, 256*256*2)